Bot-detector/bot-detector/README.md

 ## When I try to install the Plugin, I get a warning about it needing my IP address.
 What is this about?
 That is simply how the Internet works.
 As the Plugin needs to connect to our servers to send and receive data, your IP comes along for the ride.
 We do not log your IP address and **Anonymous Mode** is enabled by default, which means that we will not receive your Runescape Name with the data you send.
 You may however turn off the option yourself in the Plugin's settings to access extra features.

 ## I installed the Plugin, and it works, but it's not tallying my uploads?
-I also can't manually flag players as bots or send in prediction feedbacks!
+I also can't manually flag players as bots!
 **Anonymous Mode** is enabled by default.
 If it is enabled, we cannot associate your uploads with your Runescape Name.
 If you wish to tally your uploads, you'll need to disable Anonymous Mode in the Plugin's settings.
-In addition, we've disabled manual flagging and prediction feedbacks for Anonymous users.
+In addition, we've disabled manual flagging for Anonymous users.

 ## I changed my Runescape Name and my tallies got reset!
 The only way we can easily attribute uploads is through the sender's Runescape Name.
 If you have a way of confirming to us your previous name, come talk to us on our Discord server where we may be able to transfer your tallies.
 If you've used our account linking feature on our Discord with your previous name, this process should be even easier for us.